 To build a website, you need to purchase access to a server so that you can store your website’s files.
 This service is known as Website Hosting.

 What is the Best WordPress Hosting Company?

-They’re also one of only three hosts officially recommended by WordPress and have a considerable focus on introducing innovative, in-house solutions that will make your life easier.
+We aren’t the only ones that love SiteGround.
+They’re also one of only three hosts officially recommended by WordPress.
+And there are tons of online reviews and social proof that mention how great of a value SiteGround is (like this one, and this one).
+They have a considerable focus on introducing innovative, in-house solutions that will make your life easier.

 SiteGround’s WordPress Starter wizard is just one of them, which we’ll go into more detail on later in this guide.